armory/docs/content/en/cd-as-a-service/tasks/tenants/switch-tenants.md

 ## View tenants

 >Non-Admin users only see tenants that they belong to.
-If they don't have a role belonging to a particular tenant, they don't see those tenants.
+If users don't have a role belonging to a particular tenant, they don't see those tenants.

 You can use the CLI to view your tenants: